 Audits of current/good practice

 Often services and schools feel they are working well but are concerned that practice may have stagnated or bad habits crept in.
 Our Consultants can undertake audits on different levels to appraise current practice and identify areas for development.
-There may be particular aspects of provision that schools identify as being of concern (eg communication in the classroom) or they may want an overall appraisal of their work.
+There may be particular aspects of provision that services/schools identify as being of concern (eg communication in the classroom) or they may want an overall appraisal of their work.
 Having an objective view of current practice often helps identify ways to improve outcomes for deaf pupils.